acquia/blt/template/patches/README.md

 ## Gotchas

 Note that Composer can only patch files that are distributed with Composer packages.
-This means that certain files (such as the Drupal core `.htaccess` and `robots.txt`) cannot be patched via Composer, since they are not included in the Drupal core Composer package (in fact Drupal Scaffold individually creates these files on updates).
+This means that certain files (such as the Drupal core `.htaccess` and `robots.txt`) cannot be easily patched via Composer.
+These files are not included in the Drupal core Composer package (in fact Drupal Scaffold individually creates these files on updates).

 In order to modify `.htaccess` and other unpatchable root files, simply modify the file in place, commit it to Git, and make the following change in `composer.json`: